Richard Bekins

 Richard Bekins (born July 17, 1954) is an American actor in theater, film, and television.

 One of his earliest roles was as Jamie Frame in the daytime soap opera Another World (1979–1983).

 He has made numerous guest appearances on television series such as on CBS's Bull, Person of Interest, Elementary, Madam Secretary and The Good Wife.
-On NBC, he has appeared Law & Order, Law & Order: Special Victims Unit, and The Blacklist.
+On NBC, he has appeared in Law & Order, Law & Order: Special Victims Unit, and The Blacklist.
 Other television appearances include Mad Men, Daredevil, Madoff, The Path, Designated Survivor, Boardwalk Empire, Mr. Robot, and Younger.
 On ABC, he appeared as the President in the pilot episode of the television series Designated Survivor in September 2016.

 On film, he has been seen in Brother to Brother (2004), The Only Living Boy in New York, Young Adult, Limitless, Julie & Julia, and United 93.

 Bekins has appeared on Broadway in Love!
 Valour!
 Compassion, Tartuffe : Born Again, and Happy New Year.

 Off Broadway he has been seen in productions such as Somewhere Fun, Too Much Sun, The Chaos Theories, The Normal Heart, Birdy, and Patient A.